 BEAUTIFUL AFRICAN WOMAN

-The aims of this series is to break the clichés of Arabic and Muslim women, vindicate the rights of women to be able to decide their own destinies, and to break the fear and silence of sexism.
-This illustrations was inspired by my mother an Arabic and Muslim woman who used to wear a mini-skirt, wore her hair to imitate her favourite Hollywood’s stars and wore a bathing suit on the beach of Tangier in the 60s and 70s.
-This work honours her legacy, denounces oppression and the lack of equality.
+The aims of this series is to break the clichés of Arab, African and Muslim women, vindicate the rights of women to be able to decide their own destinies, and to break the fear and silence of sexism.

 Why Beautiful?
 Why African?

 Adiba, the protagonist of this series, was a lover of beauty and also a beautiful woman.
 Enthusiast of the latest trends, from the garçon hairstyle and minis skirts to the Arab traditions, kaftans, turbans and the intensity of mysterious Arab eyes.
 She was rebel without fear, with out stigmas, conciliatory, sweet and strong.
 Determined to be the owner of her life and her future.
 She was beautiful inside and out.
 But if there is one fact that describes the protagonist is her deep love for Africa.
 She was absolutely in love with its rhythms, colors, parties and myths….

 Freedom above all.
 Freedom as a lifestyle.
 Adiba lived and died with the conviction that education, communication and culture are the best synonymous of freedom.
 This is the legacy that has inspired Houda Bakkali to create this series, the most sincere tribute to her mother.